The TESS All-Sky Rotation Survey: Periods for 1,046,317 Stars Within 500 pc: Methods

 \item \textbf{Outlier rejection.} We applied $3\sigma$-clipping (with the median absolute deviation as the scatter estimator) to the set of periods to remove discrepant sector-level measurements.

 \item \textbf{Compute the adopted period.} The adopted rotation period was then the weighted mean of the clipped periods.
 Our uncertainty was the standard error on the weighted mean. \end{enumerate}

-This procedure ensures that exactly one final rotation period was adopted for each star, while explicitly accounting for aliasing, inter-sector consistency, and measurement uncertainty.
+This procedure ensures that exactly one final rotation period was adopted for each star, while explicitly accounting for harmonics, inter-sector consistency, and measurement uncertainty.
+The uncertainties we provide are statistical uncertainties; we do not consider systematic uncertainties.
 This yielded a catalog of \tarsnrots\ stars with adopted period measurements.
 We show the structure of this catalog in Table~\ref{tab:tars_catalog}.